slamice/wri/fiction/Other stories/travis-movie.md

 ~ to know... ~

-'''The Travis''' - Typing and background with aggresive typing sounds-
+'''The Travis''' - Typing and background with aggresive typing sounds, multiple corrections -

 Kevin whispers at the end of the trailer "bitches"